bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 - `X &&` for the move constructor or assignment

-## Template argument deduction and reference colapsing rules
+## Template argument deduction and reference collapsing rules

 If a templated function takes an `rvalue reference` template argument, [special template argument deduction rules kick in][thbecker].
 Despite the syntactic